 There are several factors to consider when choosing to adopt a red-eared slider.
 One such factor is their diet.
 Red-eared sliders are omnivores.
 They tend to eat more meat when they are younger and transition to a plant-heavy diet as they get older.

 Here, we look at the proper diet for one of the most popular species of turtle, the red-eared slider, so you can give them the right food from the moment that you bring them home.

 Where Do Red-Eared Sliders Live?

-While the southeast might be their native habitat, it’s far from the only place that they can currently be found — and humans are largely to blame for that.
+While the Midwest might be their native habitat, it’s far from the only place that they can currently be found—and humans are largely to blame for that.
 The species is often kept as a pet, and unfortunately, not all pet owners are responsible.

-Even when they’re inhabiting places that they don’t belong, though, these animals will seek out slow-moving bodies of water.
-They’re becoming increasingly numerous in urban aquatic areas, owing again to the fact that negligent owners will release them into the wild near their home.
+Even when they’re inhabiting places that they don’t belong to, though, these animals will seek out slow-moving bodies of water.
+They’re becoming increasingly numerous in urban aquatic areas, owing again to the fact that negligent owners will release them into the wild near their homes.

 What Do Red-Eared Sliders Eat?

 Red-eared sliders are omnivores, but in the wild, they tend to feed primarily on plants.
 They tend to eat more meat when they’re juveniles, but as they grow older, they transition to a plant-heavy diet.

 They’re opportunistic predators, though, and will eat just about anything smaller than them that they can catch.
 This includes small fish, crickets, worms, snails, tadpoles, and more.
 They’ve also been known to scavenge on the corpses of frogs and other aquatic animals.